top of page

 As with all carpets, regular hoovering with the correct type of hoover is essential to the carpet's longevity.
 I explain which hoovers are best for all carpets purchased during the quotation process.

-Polypropylene fibers do not bounce back like wool, so regular vacuuming is essential.
+Polypropylene fibres do not bounce back like wool, so regular vacuuming is essential.
 You have to really ensure you disturb the pile and remove dust to keep it looking good.
 Most stains can be handled effectively with a good carpet cleaner like Dr. Beckmann's.
 Whenever you see before and after pictures by carpet cleaners, they will always be with polypropylene carpets.
 What you often don't see is how further down the line the carpets have stretched due to the latex breaking down from excess cleaning.
 This is a really big issue with all carpets, especially when customers purchase their own machines and do not remove the water sufficiently.

 Budget and Longevity